Lynne Goldklang is a psychotherapist, writer and a grateful member of a HOPE bereavement group.

 Experiences of collateral beauty can be profound or simple — a hug from a friend, a visit from a neighbor, a door held open by a stranger, an invitation to dinner, a business call with a caring voice on the other end, a loving conversation with a family member, cuddling with a cherished pet — countless little acts that can ease our pain even if only for a moment.

-When deep in grief, we are sometimes distracted — feeling spaced out — our physical bodies in present time but mind and heart are elsewhere.
+When deep in grief, we are often distracted — spaced out — our physical bodies in present time but mind and heart are elsewhere.
 The other side of this state is when we are hyper-alert to our surroundings.
 The grass seems greener, the sky bluer, the flowers more fragrant.
 We stare at the night sky and feel connected to the universe.
 Loss may leave us raw and vulnerable yet open to moments of wonder.

 Letting collateral beauty into our lives when we are grieving can be balm for the spirit.
 It is everywhere in life, not just in human relationships.
-The Arts can often soothe or match our deepest feelings.

-The Arts can sustain us and elevate our experience to the highest realms of our being.
+The Arts can often soothe or match our deepest feelings They can sustain us and elevate our experience to the highest realms of our being.
 It could be the world of music, theater, dance, literature, visual arts — all pathways of beauty that can touch us profoundly.